The Frankfurt International Graduate School for Science (FIGSS)

 Much of the research at FIAS is performed by our PhD students.
 The Frankfurt International Graduate School for Science (FIGSS) is the graduate school of FIAS.
 It provides a framework for structured doctoral education at FIAS and guarantees the interdisciplinary nature of the program for doctoral candidates.

-The PhD degrees are granted by the departments of Goethe University Frankfurt.
-The FIGSS PhD students are typically funded by research grants to their advisors and are expected to obtain their PhD degrees within 3 years.
-Current enrolment is about 60 students with roughly half of them being foreign nationals.
+The PhD degrees are awarded by the departments of Goethe University Frankfurt.
+The FIGSS PhD students are typically funded by research grants to their advisors and are expected to obtain their PhD degrees within three years.
+Currently, FIGSS has about 50 students, about half of them of foreign origin.

-Next to research training, the doctoral education in FIGSS comprises various courses taught by FIAS Fellows such as a base course in Methods for the Study of Complex Systems as well as many specialised courses in the different research areas of the institute.
-In addition, students can choose from a wide range of transferrable skill courses offered by GRADE, the Goethe Graduate Academy of Goethe University.
+In addition to research training, doctoral training in FIGSS includes various courses taught by FIAS Fellows.
+These are a basic course on methods for studying complex systems as well as many specialised courses in the various research areas of the institute.
+In addition, PhD students can choose courses on various soft skills offered by GRADE, the Goethe Graduate Academy of the University of Frankfurt.
+All courses are taught in English.
+The doctoral students are supported by a doctoral committee with which they meet every six months to discuss their progress in courses and research.